 Notes receivable are made within the Economic Development Authority for economic growth; the Utility Fund also issues notes receivable for utility projects done for residents.
-Notes receivable are reviewed annually and an allowance is made for doubtful receivables.
-At December 31, 2020, the allowance for doubtful receivables was \$3.350.
+Notes receivable are reviewed annually and an allowance is made for doubtful receivables, if considered necessary.
+Management has determined that no allowance was necessary as of December 31, 2021.